Introduction to Transformers: an NLP Perspective: Summary

 \item \textbf{Efficient Models}.
 There are different goals for efficiency.
-For example, one may wish a system to be memory efficient when the problem is memory bound, or one may wish it to be speed efficient when latency is an important consideration.
-In general, we need to seek a balance between these goals, resulting in different efficiency optimizations.
-In the context of Transformers, many of these optimizations are achieved by modifying the attention models, as mentioned above.
-For example, several variants of the self-attention models are proposed to reduce the memory footprint when processing long sequences \citep{Tay-etal:2020efficient}.
-Similarly, other variants aim to reduce computation and thus give lower latency.
-Furthermore, being a type of neural network, Transformers can be optimized in ways independent of model architectures.
-Typical methods include but are not limited to conditional computation, knowledge distillation, structured pruning, and sequence compression.
-Efficiency optimizations can also be considered from the perspective of computer architecture \citep{kim-etal:2023full}.
-For example, when applying Transformers to sequence-to-sequence problems, the encoding and decoding processes are generally compute-intensive and IO-intensive, respectively.
+A system may prioritize memory efficiency for memory-bound problems or low latency when inference speed is critical.
+Balancing these requirements leads to diverse optimization strategies.
+In Transformers, many optimizations involve modifying attention mechanisms; for instance, several variants reduce the memory footprint when processing long sequences~\citep{Tay-etal:2020efficient}, while others minimize computation to decrease latency.
+Furthermore, Transformers can benefit from architecture-independent optimizations typical of neural networks, such as conditional computation, knowledge distillation, structured pruning, and sequence compression.
+Efficiency can also be addressed from a computer architecture perspective~\citep{kim-etal:2023full}.
+In sequence-to-sequence tasks, for example, the encoding process is typically compute-intensive, whereas the autoregressive decoding process is often IO-intensive.
 Therefore, we can employ different optimization methods for different components of Transformers.